 Child Care Resource and Referral (CCR&R) programs have three major purposes: to provide information and referral services to families seeking early care and education programming for their children (special emphasis on low-income families), to provide technical assistance to individuals and organization seeking to develop early care and education programs, and to provide training and educational opportunities for programs and individuals.

 All Head Start Programs must prioritize children who are homelessness for enrollment.
 They also must collect data on the number of children enrolled who are homeless.
 This Tip Sheet has information about how Head Start programs can identify children experiencing homelessness and connect them with Head Start Programs.
 If you would like to share the Tip Sheet electronically, click here for the version with embedded hyperlinks.
 If you would like to print out the Tip Sheet with the links spelled out, click here.
 For a template Housing Questionnaire for Head Start Programs, see below.

 Pre-K classrooms have a maximum size at twenty children, but can be expanded.
 The New York State Education Department (NYSED) will grant a class-size variance to allow a 21st child in the classroom if that child is in temporary housing.
-To get a variance, the Pre-K program should complete this Pre-K Class Size Variance Request and email it to NYSED’s Office of Early Learning at email@example.com.
+To get a variance, the Pre-K program should complete this Pre-K Class Size Variance Request and email it to NYSED’s Office of Early Learning at firstname.lastname@example.org.
 For more information, see NYSED’s 2015 Guidance Memo.

 Laws and Guidance